Affidavit: Man found Tiger Woods unconscious after SUV crash

 Woods is from the Los Angeles area and was back home to host his PGA tournament, the Genesis Invitational at Riviera Country Club, which ended two days before the crash.

 He was driving an SUV loaned to him by the tournament when he struck a raised median around 7 a.m., crossed through two oncoming lanes and uprooted a tree.
-The crash occurred on adownhill stretch that police said is known for wrecks.
+The crash occurred on a downhill stretch the police said is known for wrecks.

 Dr. Andre Campbell, a trauma surgeon at Zuckerberg San Francisco General Hospital and Trauma Center, said it’s not unusual for patients in major vehicle crashes to lose consciousness or experience memory lapses.